ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 # SEI CLOB Implementation Strategies

-This document compares our current SEI CLOB implementation with Phoenix and DeepBook, and provides specific implementation strategies for improvements in each key area.
+This document compares our current SEI CLOB implementation with competitor implementations, and provides specific implementation strategies for improvements in each key area.

 ## 1. Order Matching Behavior

 ### Current Status
 - **SEI CLOB**: Matches orders incrementally rather than all at once.
 When matching orders across multiple price levels, buy orders may be partially filled instead of fully filled.
 Market orders don't necessarily match against all available orders.
-- **Phoenix**: Uses a crankless design with atomic settlement, ensuring complete execution of trades.
+- **Competitor DEX A**: Uses a crankless design with atomic settlement, ensuring complete execution of trades.
-- **DeepBook**: Implements a more efficient matching algorithm that can process multiple orders at different price levels in a single transaction.
+- **Competitor DEX B**: Implements a more efficient matching algorithm that can process multiple orders at different price levels in a single transaction.

 ### Implementation Strategy
 1. **Enhance the Matching Algorithm**: